05TharunKM/Samsung-PD-Training-/README.md

 <summary>Synthesis using Design Compiler</summary>

 **Synthesis:**
-- Synthesis is the process of converting an abstract and functional representation of a digital circuit into a gate-level representation(netlist).
+- Synthesis is the process of converting an abstract and functional representation of a digital circuit into a gate-level representation.
 - Design is converted into gates and connection are made between the gates.
 - This is given out as file called netlist.

-**Liberty file:**
+**Libraries:**
-- Collection of logical modules which include basic logic gates of different flavour.
+- **.lib** file: Collection of logical modules which include basic logic gates of different flavour.
+- **.db** file: .db is the compiled version of liberty file(.lib).

+**SDC:**
+- SDC is a short form of “Synopsys Design Constraint”.
+SDC is a common format for constraining the design which is supported by almost all tools.
+- Timing, power and area constraints of design are provided through the SDC file and this file has extension .sdc.
+- SDC is based on TCL language.

 **Introduction to DC:**
 - Design compiler is a synthesis tool developed by synopsys.